Cesaragsilva/interviewApi/README.md

 I used the Clean Architecture and DDD for building this application.
 Follow bellow the packages used.

-- AutoMapper - Used for auto mapping Domain class to View Model class and Input Model Class to Domain

 - EntityFrameworkCore - Used for building an in Memory Database (InMemory extension) and for access the data using ORM.
 I prefered to use Entity than Dapper because last versions of entity are more flexible and fast than dapper.

 - FluentValidation - Used for create validations of business and for implement the Notification Partner